ms264556/Hackery/pages/Decrypt Ruckus Backups.md

-# Decrypt Ruckus Unleashed/ZoneDirector Backups
+# Decrypt Ruckus Unleashed / ZoneDirector Backups

 I'm using this to decrypt, edit, re-encrypt ZoneDirector upgrade images (which is not working yet).